MicrosoftDocs/memdocs/sccm/core/understand/introduction-to-the-ltsb.md

 ## How to identify your branch and version
 When you view version information for a Configuration Manager site, you also confirm the branch.

-To check the version of your site, in the console go to **About System Center Configuration Manager** at the upper-left corner of the console where the **Site version** displays as **5.0.8412.1000**.
+To check the version of your site, in the console go to **About System Center Configuration Manager** at the upper-left corner of the console where the **Site version** appears as **5.0.8412.1000**.

 To confirm the branch of your site (as the LTSB or Current Branch), in the console go to **Administration** > **Site Configuration** > **Sites**, and open **Hierarchy Settings**.
 If there is an option to convert to the Current Branch and it is active, the site runs the LTSB version.
-When the site runs the Current Branch, this option is dimmed.
+When the site runs the Current Branch, this option is grayed out.

 For information about the different versions of Configuration Manager, see "Baseline and update versions" in the [Updates for Configuration Manager](/sccm/core/servers/manage/updates) topic.